lsst/qserv/doc/dev/doc.rst

 Generate documentation
 ######################

 Documentation is automatically built and generated on each Github Action build.
-This can also be performed manually by launching script below:
+This may also be done locally by manually running the following script:

 .. code:: sh